superkeil/quick-social-auth/README.md

 This is a nestjs module if you need to authenticate your user with social providers.

 This module does not do much.
-It just retrieve user informations and transform it to a user object so that you can retrieve your users datas.
+It just retrieves user information and transform it to a user object so that you can retrieve your users datas.

 For example, I just need to know the user email in order to populate my own database.